 The first year of residency is focused on training in the fundamentals of internal medicine.

 First-year residents are exposed to a diverse population of patients with a broad mix of complex disease.
 Interns will rotate through general inpatient wards, sub-specialty selectives, night medicine, the intensive care unit, and ambulatory medicine.
 Residents will also spend two weeks on the patient centered care team (PCT) working in a value-based care system.
 Patient volumes and teams are structured to provide adequate support with an emphasis on learning.
 Call schedules vary from rotation to rotation but in general we use a drip or shift work model for admissions.
-We have a night medicine rotation in place to cover the ICU and general inpatient medicine teams.
-The outpatient experience includes a longitudinal continuity clinic and two ambulatory blocks to initiate interns in ambulatory medicine.
+We have a night medicine rotation in place to cover general inpatient medicine teams.
+The outpatient experience includes a longitudinal continuity clinic and two to three ambulatory blocks to initiate interns in ambulatory medicine.
 Four weeks of vacation are given during ambulatory medicine and subspecialty selectives.

 Years 2 and 3